Undergraduate Scholarships

 Give to the Vincent K. Leung Scholarship

-Vincent Leung graduated from the esteemed department of Chemical Engineering & Materials Science at the University of Minnesota in 1973.
-After graduation he obtained a M. Sc. from California Institute of Technology.
+Vincent Leung graduated from CEMS in 1973.
+After graduation, he obtained a M. Sc. from California Institute of Technology.
 Vincent believes that the only reason he was able to obtain his undergraduate degree was because he received various scholarships from the University and wishes to establish the Vincent K. Leung Scholarship to enable others to get the same opportunity in the future.
 Recipients of this award must be chemical engineering or materials science majors.
-Special consideration will be given to applicants who meet the following selection criteria: students in their junior or senior year of study who are U.S. citizens, permanent residents of the United States or in the United States lawfully on a non-temporary basis (such as refugees or asylees).
-Students should express meritorious achievement and financial need, but more weight will be placed on financial need as this scholarship seeks to assist a student who could not obtain an education without a scholarship.
+Special consideration will be given to students in their junior or senior year of study who are U.S. citizens, students who are permanent residents of the United States , or students in the United States lawfully on a non-temporary basis (such as refugees or asylees).
+Students should express meritorious achievement and financial need, but more weight will be placed on financial need, as this scholarship seeks to assist a student who could not obtain an education without a scholarship.
 This scholarship is renewable.

 +